 Question 4: What can I expect from you in terms of guidance and a financial plan?

 A good advisor will create a plan for you that’s informed by their years of experience and their understanding of the market — as well as your goals and risk tolerance.
-Their plan may align with the one you were considering, or it may differ greatly, so before you tell them your preferences are set in stone, ask them how they would go about achieving your objectives, Cox recommends.
+Their plan may align with the one you were considering, or it may differ greatly.
+So before you tell them your preferences are set in stone, ask them how they would go about achieving your objectives.
+Another question to ask a financial advisor: What form will the financial plan take?
 The goal here is that you get an understanding of their technique and method so you know what to expect.

 Question 5: How often will I hear from you, and what is the best way to reach you?

 Does your advisor prefer email, phone or in-person meetings?
+What mode of communication do you prefer?
 If you have a random quick question, can you text them?
-If, for example, you’re only available for phone meetings on Tuesdays after 5 p.m., ask if that can work with their schedule.
+If, for example, you’re only available for phone meetings on Tuesdays after 5 p.m., a question to ask a financial advisor is if that can work with their schedule.
 You’ll want to know the best way and time to get in contact with your advisor, so you’ll feel supported.

 Depending on your preference, you may want to chat with your advisor once a month or a few times a year, but the important part is to solidify a cycle of communication so you’re getting the consistency and guidance you need, Cox says.
 Also, if you expect same-day responses, ask your advisor how quickly he or she will get back to you when you need something.
 We all need an advisor who will see us as a priority, and respond to us when we need them.

 Once you start working with an advisor, pay close attention to the circumstances under which they contact you, Cox says.
 “If your advisor only reaches out to you when they want you to buy something, I think that’s the kind of advisor that should be terminated.
 An advisor should be checking in with you about your financial goals.”

 Bonus question to ask yourself: Do I feel comfortable?